-Applications will not be accepted after 11:59 p.m. on the final day of submission.
+The Downtown Revitalization Program will be available on a competitive basis to eligible applicants statewide.
+Applications for the 2023 program year are due by 11:59 p.m.
+C.T. on May 3, 2023.
 Technical assistance from TDA staff will be unavailable after 5:00 p.m. on the final day of submission.

-Application submissions shall be accepted through TDA-Grants Online (TDA-GO!) system.
+Applications will be accepted online via the TDA-GO! grant management system.
 The system may be accessed by navigating to https://tda-go.intelligrants.com/.